ram1306/SUPERSTORE-ANALYSIS/README.md

 The visualization seems to be analyzing sales data for a company.
 It presents two key metrics:

--*Sum of No.Items by Salesperson*: This metric represents the total quantity of items sold by each salesperson.
+- *Sum of No.Items by Salesperson*: This metric represents the total quantity of items sold by each salesperson.

--*Sum of Total Revenue by Product and Customer*: This metric indicates the total sales revenue generated by different products and customers.
+- *Sum of Total Revenue by Product and Customer*: This metric indicates the total sales revenue generated by different products and customers.

 **Interpreting the Visuals:**

--*Pie Chart (Sum of No.Items by Salesperson)*:
+- *Pie Chart (Sum of No.Items by Salesperson)*:

 This chart visually represents the distribution of items sold among different salespeople.
 The size of each segment indicates the proportion of items sold by that salesperson.

--*Bar Chart (Sum of Total Revenue by Product and Customer)*:
+- *Bar Chart (Sum of Total Revenue by Product and Customer)*:

 This chart illustrates the sales revenue generated by various products and customers.
 The height of each bar represents the total revenue for a specific product-customer combination.